-Homework is an integral part of the students' total learning experience.
+Student work is an integral part of the students' total learning experience.
 It helps students grow in responsibility, form good study habits, and reinforce or improve the skills or concepts learned in class.
-We expect students to do their best on their homework.
-We expect homework to be neat, accurate, and turned in on time.
-While student ability and concentration will vary, general suggested time allotments for homework include the following:
+We believe that every assignment is important and completing the assignment on time prepares students for the sequential lessons to come.
+We expect students to do their best on their work, ensuring it is neat, accurate, and turned in on time.